angus-stratoscale/docs/Troubleshooting/Attach-to-host.md

 # Attach to host procedure
 Prerequisites: Verify you have enough free space on the host under stratonode:/mnt/mancala0 or similar, ensure you clean up any exported data immediately after it's been verified at the destination.

-Use zpool list in order to find a filesystem with enough free space
+Tip: Use zpool list in order to find a filesystem with enough free space

 NOTE : NEVER DELETE FILES FROM THE HOST